 The body can reduce its temperature by sweating or releasing heat into surrounding cooler air or water.

-A person can also use a range of techniques to cool down.
+A person can use a range of techniques to cool down.
 Not spending too much time in the sun, limiting movement, and wearing breathable fabrics can all be beneficial.